Rudolf Pfeiffer: Academic career

 Recognition of Pfeiffer's early work on Callimachus was swift, and in 1923, with Wilamowitz's endorsement, he was appointed to the professorship at Humboldt University of Berlin that had been vacated by Eduard Fraenkel when he moved on to the University of Kiel.
-Later in the very same year Pfeiffer took over the position at Frankfurt that Karl Reinhardt had vacated at Hamburg, only to move on again in 1927 to Freiburg.
-Finally, in 1929 he returned to his alma mater as a professor alongside Schwartz at Munich.
+Later in the very same year, Pfeiffer took over the position at Frankfurt that Karl Ludwig Reinhardt had vacated at Hamburg, only to move on again in 1927 to Freiburg.
+Finally, in 1929 Pfeiffer returned to his alma mater as Ordinarius Professor of Greek, and a colleague of Schwartz, at Munich.

 The stability afforded by this new position allowed Pfeiffer to not only redouble his focus upon Callimachus and Greek literature in general, but also to return to a topic which had from his youth held a special interest for him: the history of humanism and classical scholarship.
 Over the next ten years he would publish a series of articles on this topic, his first work in this vein since revising his dissertation in 1919.
 Archaic epic and lyric also drew his attention during this period, as well as the new papyrus finds that were adding to the corpus of the tragedians.
 But Callimachus remained his primary focus, and a series of articles on the still further fragments which were being published at this time solidified his reputation as the foremost scholar of the poet's work, and in 1934 he was recognized as a full member of the Bavarian Academy of Sciences and Humanities.